 - 4-5 carrots

 - 10 sprigs of fresh thyme

 - 8-10 small potatoes (baby red potatoes and/or fingerlings)

 - Place meat in a large pot and cover with water.
 Bring to a boil, remove from heat, place meats on a platter and wash the pot.
 Do not skip this.

 - Wash and cut carrots and celery stalks in half.
-Peel and quarter onions, stud them with the whole cloves.
-Tie the parsley, thyme and bay leaves into a bundle with cooking twine.
+Peel and quarter onions, and stud them with the whole cloves.
+Tie the parsley, thyme, and bay leave into a bundle with cooking twine.

-- Place meats, vegetables and herbs into the cleaned pot and cover with plenty of water.
-Bring to a boil, drop heat and let simmer for 2 1/2 hours.
+- Place meats, vegetables, and herbs into the cleaned pot and cover with plenty of water.
+Bring to a boil, drop the heat, and let simmer for 2 1/2 hours.
 Add water and skim as needed.

-- Once meat is tender, slice and place on a serving platter.
+- Once the meat is tender, slice it and place it on a serving platter.
 Remove carrots, potatoes, and cabbage to a bowl.
 Strain broth.
 Ladle broth over meat to warm.

 - To serve, place a few slices of the meat and veggies in a shallow dish and ladle warm broth over the top.
 Serve with crusty bread, cornichons, and mustard.